jkinney123/Cafeteria-Plan-Generator-Tool/README.md

 # Cafeteria-Plan-Generator-Tool
+Custom WP plugin

-a WIP tool for https://kinneyhealth.com/  meant to assist public employers with creating and generating a downloadable and shareable cafeteria plan document
+WIP tool for https://kinneyhealth.com/  meant to assist public employers with creating and generating downloadable and shareable cafeteria plan PDF documents.
+Users can see live HTML preview of the document as its being created.

+Created using the following -
+1. PHP, JavaScript, HTML + CSS
+2. Composer
+3. DOMPDF